Michael Lissack

 Michael Lissack (born 1958) is an American business executive, author, business consultant and former director of the Institute for the Study of Coherence and Emergence.
 In 2019 Lissack was inducted into the International Academy for Systems and Cybernetic Sciences.

-Lisack was managing director in the municipal bond department at Smith Barney, and came into prominence as the whistleblower, who exposed a yield burning scandal in the 1990s, whereby financial firms made illegal profits from the structuring of U.S. government investment portfolios associated with municipal bonds.
+Lissack was managing director in the municipal bond department at Smith Barney, and came into prominence as the whistleblower, who exposed a yield burning scandal in the 1990s, whereby financial firms made illegal profits from the structuring of U.S. government investment portfolios associated with municipal bonds.

-Biography
+Early life and education

-Lissack received his BA in American Civilization and Political Economy in 1979 from Williams College, and his MPPM in Business from Yale University in 1981.
+Lissack was born in 1958 in the United Statest and received his BA in American Civilization and Political Economy in 1979 from Williams College, and his MPPM in Business from Yale University in 1981.
 Later in his career in 2000 Lissack received a doctor of business administration degree from Henley Management College in the United Kingdom.

 After his graduation from Yale, Lissack started at Smith Barney, where he became managing director and served in this position until 1995.
 From 1999 - 2017 he was the director of the Institute for the Study of Coherence and Emergence.
 From 1999 to 2004, Lissack also served as the editor-in-chief of Emergence: A Journal of Complexity Issues in Organizations and Management now known as E:CO.

 Lissack was a candidate for county commissioner in Collier County, Florida, in 2002 and in 2006.
 He briefly taught business and public policy at the Central European University.
-Lissack was the president of the American Society for Cybernetics from 2015-2020.
+Lissack was the president of the American Society for Cybernetics from 2015 to 2020.

-Work and controversies
+Career and controversies

 Praise for Lissack

 In 1999 Worth Magazine described Lissack as one of "Wall Street's 25 smartest players" and as one of the 100 Americans who have most influenced "how we think about money" in 2001.